freedomofpress/securedrop/docs/install.md

 ## Set up the Admin USB

-The Admin USB should be a Tails Live USB install with persistence enabled.
+Create the Admin USB, a Tails Live USB with persistence.
 See the [Tails Guide](tails_guide.md) for instructions.

-## Set up the firewall
+## Set up the Network Firewall

 See the [Network Firewall Guide](/docs/network_firewall.md) for instructions.
 When you are done, continue with the next section.

 ## Set up the Servers

 Start by plugging the *Application Server* and the *Monitor Server* into the firewall.
+If you are using a setup where there is a switch on the LAN port, plug the *Application Server* into the switch and plug the *Monitor Server* into the OPT1 port.

 Install Ubuntu 14.04.1 (Trusty) on both servers.
 For detailed information on installing and configuring Ubuntu for use with SecureDrop, see the [Ubuntu Install Guide](/docs/ubuntu_config.md).
 When you are done, make sure you have the following information before continuing: